leafsphp/docs/src/docs/utils/testing.md

 - `lint.ignore_dot_files`: Whether to ignore dot files when linting.

+- `lint.ignore_vc_files`: Whether to ignore version control files when linting.

+- `lint.parallel`: Whether to run linting in parallel.
+This can speed up your linting significantly.

 - `lint.rules`: An array of rules to use for code styling checks.
 These rules are the same as the rules available in PHP CS Fixer.

 ## Configuring GitHub Actions